nolanplatt/nolanplatt/README.md

 I have almost a decade's experience working with various languages.
 Throughout my life, I have helped develop and kickstart several successful projects and create highly scalable, secure, and concise backend infrastructures.
-Starting in middle school and up until recently, I attended weekly classes studying advanced Java concepts such as sockets, servers, and data structures.
+Starting in middle school and up until recently, I attended weekly classes studying advanced Java concepts.
 During my time there, I received several completed course units from the University of California, San Diego extension program for my endeavours.